jopatter4cisco/Discover-Remote-endpoints-on-ACI-Leaves/README.md

 1. This Python script – grab a list of unique ip address from ‘show endpoint’ command
 2. NetMiko - which elegantly handles the ssh session for the leaf.
-3. Python Angry IP Scanner - Take the output from that script (data2.txt) and import into Angry IP Scanner
+3. Python Angry IP Scanner - Take the output from that script (OutPutFile) and import into Angry IP Scanner
  a.
 Angry IP scanner does threading – a huge benefit.
 (Python can also do threading but I haven’t mastered that yet…)
  b.
 You can export results from Angry IP Scanner to a CSV if you’d like to do further manipulation of the data
  c.
 At the end of the scanning, it will give results